regen-donedev/StackOrBolt/README.md

 ## Game Rules

-Move a piece one or two cells forward or sideward.
+Move a piece one or two cells forward or sideward onton an empty cell or opponent's piece.
 You can wraparound the board for sideward moves, but two consecutive sideward moves are not allowed.

 <img src="./images/intro1.png" height="200"/>

-To conquer opponent material, simply stack your piece above the opponent's and its yours (for now).
+To conquer opponent material, simply stack your piece on top of the opponent's and its yours to own (for now).

 <img src="./images/intro2.png" height="100"/>

-By default, stacked pieces or **"towers"** are limited to three stones in total.
+Single stones or stacked pieces are called **"towers"** which are limited to three stones in total by default.
-If the max stack size exceeds, all obsolete stones are removed from the board in a FIFO manner and the opponent's will be
+If the max stack size exceeds for a move, all obsolete stones are removed from the board in a FIFO manner and the opponent's will be
 credited to the player's vault.
-All stones for a tower are glued persistently and regarded as one single piece.
+All stones for a tower are coupled to it and regarded as one single piece.
-When a piece (tower or single stone) reaches the opposite side of the board, its vertical movement is reversed (it begins moving backward).
+When a tower reaches the opposite side of the board, its vertical movement is reversed (visually indicated by a dot marker).
-If that piece reaches the end of the board again, **the safety zone**, the player has successfully secured it and it will be removed from the board.
+If that tower reaches the end of the board again, **the safety zone**, the player has successfully secured it and it will be removed from the board.

 <img src="./images/intro3.png" height="200"/>

 ## Game End

-The game ends if a player has conquered all opponent pieces or secured all of his own.
+The game ends if a player has conquered all opponent towers or secured all of his own.

 ### Additional distinct winning rules by default

-- The player securing the first piece wins
+- The player securing the first tower wins
 - One player has at least 6 opponent stones credited in the vault

 <img src="./images/intro4.png" height="200"/>